Nicholasdgiles/nicholasgiles.github.io/_posts/2020-12-13-interaction-design.markdown

 ### Reflection

-There were many aspects of this project that need improvement but this learning experience was a great introduction to interaction design.
-There are many things I would do differently in future iterations.
-Creating s site map would have been helpful for our group to align on before designing our v1 prototype.
-Additionally, covid-19 made in-person usability tests much more difficult to conduct.
+There are many aspects of this project that could be improved, but, overall, working on this project was a great learning experience and an introduction to interaction design.
+I believe creating a site map would have helped our group get more aligned on solutions prior to designing our wireframes.
+Additionally, Covid-19 made in-person usability tests much more difficult to conduct.

-I believe that the search and filter features were not as thought out as they should have been.
+The implementation of the advanced search and filter features could be greatly improved as well.
 If we had additional time to iterate on the prototype, I would relocate the advance search features to be directly on the home search screen, as these features are core to the experience of the product.
-Additionally, the material impact that Backyard could have on people's lives is unmeasured and would need to be studied and defined.
-Additional research would be required to determine second and third rate affects of how this technology could impact communities.
+Additionally, the material impact that this information system could have on people's lives is unmeasured and would need to be studied and defined.
+Additional research would be required to determine second and third rate affects on impacted communities.

 ---